 PLDD is the minimally-invasive medical procedure developed by Dr. Daniel S.J.
 Choy in 1986 that uses a laser beam to treat back and neck pain caused by a herniated disc.

-Percutaneous laser disc decompression (PLDD) is the utmost minimally invasive percutaneous laser techniquein the treatment of the disc hernias, cervical hernias, dorsal hernias(except for the segment T1-T5), and lumbar hernias.
-The procedureuses the laser energy to absorb the water within the herniated nucleuspulposus creating a decompression.
+Percutaneous laser disc decompression (PLDD) is the utmost minimally invasive percutaneous laser technique in the treatment of disc hernias, cervical hernias, dorsal hernias(except for the segment T1-T5), and lumbar hernias.
+The procedure uses laser energy to absorb the water within the herniated nucleus pulpous creating a decompression.

-The procedure appear to be now days a safe and valid alternative to the microsurgery, with a rate of success of 80%, particularly under CT-Scan guidance, in order to visualize the nerve root and also apply energy on several points of disc herniation.
-This permits to have a shrinking concentrated in a bigger area, realizing a minimal invasiveness on the spine to be treated, and avoiding the potential complications related to the microdiscectomy (recurrence rate of more than 8-15%, peridural scar in more than 6-10%, dural sac tear, bleeding, iatrogenic microinstability), and does not preclude traditional surgery, if needed.
+The procedure appears to be nowadays a safe and valid alternative to microsurgery, with a rate of success of 80%, particularly under CT-Scan guidance, in order to visualize the nerve root and also apply energy on several points of disc herniation.
+This permits to have a shrinking concentrated in a bigger area, realizing minimal invasiveness on the spine to be treated, and avoiding the potential complications related to the microdiscectomy (recurrence rate of more than 8-15%, peridural scar in more than 6-10%, dural sac tear, bleeding, iatrogenic microinstability), and does not preclude traditional surgery, if needed.